 Chris J Blackhorse

-Chris is the Native American artist behind most of our Bears Ears products.
+Chris is the Native American artist behind all of our Bears Ears designs.
 He is the single father to three beautiful daughters and has lived almost all of his life in San Juan County, UT.

 Chris has been etching and painting pottery for over two decades and specializes in high end, two-tone etching.
 Two-tone etching is when an artist etches through one layer of paint to display what is underneath.
 The catch?
 He can't etch through the under layer.
 This type of work is intensely detailed and time consuming.
 But, the results are stunning.